+Is metformin good for your heart?
 Because doctors are already using Metformin, this study probably isn’t going to change prescription habits.
 But this information is encouraging for diabetics that are using the drug.
-If you’re only several medications to manage your diabetes, talk to your doctor about making some chances to lower your risk of a heart attack.
+If you’re only on several medications to manage your diabetes, talk to your doctor about making some chances to lower your risk of a heart attack.

 How does metformin protect the heart?
 According to Healthline, Metformin has a long track record of safety and effectiveness, use of the drug may come with side effects.

 In fact, side effects on the digestive tract have led a number of people with diabetes to stop taking the medication.

 “The most common side effects of metformin are gastrointestinal disturbances such as nausea, vomiting, gas, diarrhea, and stomach upset,” Dr. Wendy Gregor, MA, RDN, CDE, a registered dietitian nutritionist and certified diabetes educator at Cecelia Health in New York said.
 “Taking metformin with food can help reduce these symptoms.”